Representation-independent manipulations with Dirac matrices and spinors: Relations involving spinors

 \subsection{Conjugation relations}

-Let us now deduce another set of relations, which play an important role in deriving charge conjugation properties of fermions.
+Let us now deduce another set of relations, which plays an important role in deriving charge conjugation properties of fermions.
 To build up to these relations, let us first consider the object

 where the matrix $C$ was defined in \Eqn{C}.
 To find out about the nature of $\hat\xi_s$, we first consider the action of $\gamma_0$ on it:

 using \Eqn{C} again.
 However, the complex conjugate of \Eqn{xichidef} implies that